endre-synnes/WebApiExam/README.md

 #### Docker / local

 1. Open Docker on your machine.

 2. In a terminal, navigate to the root directory of this project.
-3. run the following command: `docker-compose up -d`

-Now docker will run the setup of this project and install dependencies, as well as create the necessary docker images and start docker containers serving this application.
+3. run the following command: `docker-compose up -d` Now docker will run the setup of this project and install dependencies, as well as create the necessary docker images and start docker containers serving this application.

-After docker is finished with the setup, the application will be accessible at: `localhost:8080`.
+4. After docker is finished with the setup, the application will be accessible at: `localhost:8080`.
     There is no default users so you need to sign up before you can start a game.
     And sign up with a player two on a second web browser to be able to start a game.

+5. To stop the application you can run the following command: `docker-compose down`, or to also clean all docker containers and images:
+    `docker-compose -f docker-compose.yml down --rmi all`.

 #### Herpoku
 The application is already running on [Heroku](https://afternoon-everglades-27665.herokuapp.com).